LEADING OFF: Padres try new pitch, Reds-Brewers, O’s skid | WTOP

 Ben Fritz, the team’s bullpen coach, will be the interim pitching coach for the rest of the season.

-After a solid start to the season, San Diego’s pitching staff has a 4.82 ERA in August.
+After a solid start to the season, San Diego’s staff has a 4.82 ERA in August.

-Three of the Padres’ main starting pitchers — Yu Darvish, Chris Paddack and Dinelson Lamet — are on the injured list.
+Three of the Padres’ main starters — Yu Darvish, Chris Paddack and Dinelson Lamet — are on the injured list.
 So is Drew Pomeranz, one of the club’s top relievers.

 “With 36 games to go, we’re trying to give a different message,” manager Jayce Tingler said.